news-r/auritus/docs/home.md

 > Understand your news coverage.

-auritus is an open-source, freely available platform to collect, analyse and visualse your news coverage.
+auritus is an open-source, freely available platform to collect, analyse and visualize your news coverage.

 <img src="overview.png" height = 250 />
 <img src="networks.png" height = 250 />